A physics-informed U-Net-LSTM network for nonlinear structural response under seismic excitation: Physics-Informed U-net-LSTM Network

-Within the decoder block, a 1D upsampling operation is performed on the input tensor that repeats each temporal step size times along the time axis.
-In this case, as the parameter size=2 is specified, the layer performs upsampling by repeating each temporal step of the input sequence twice along the time axis.
-This step helps to gradually reconstruct the original input size.
-After the 1D upsampling operation, the feature map is concatenated with the corresponding skip connection from the encoder blocks.
-Then the output passes through two ConvBlocks.
-This sequence is repeated in each of the two decoder blocks, with 100 and 50 filters, respectively, to progressively refine the feature maps and reconstruct the final output with high accuracy and detail.
 The output from the final decoder block is then first passed through a Conv1D layer with a number of filters equal to the number of channels required in the final output, a kernel size of 1, and sigmoid activation, which reduces the channels to match the dimension of the final output required and maps the output values between 0 and 1.
-The output has the same length as the input due to padding.
+The output has the same length as the input due to ‘same' padding.
 This is followed by a second Conv1D layer and a linear activation function, which further processes the output by expanding the channels to format the final output as a three-dimensional array, where the entries are sampled in the first dimension, time history steps in the second dimension, and output features in the last dimension, this is very crucial otherwise the deep LSTM network cannot be implemented subsequently.
 The network architecture is shown in Figure \ref{U-net_arch} and represented in the table \ref{tab:unet_architecture}.
 The U-Net output feeds directly into the LSTM module.